Editorial Methodology

 Business-controlled or official sources are preferred whenever possible for location, contact, operating context, and other core factual details.

-Guide Utility
+Guide Usefulness

 It should make decisions easier